President & CEO, GE Power

 President & CEO, GE Hitachi Nuclear Energy

 Jay Wileman was named president and chief executive officer of GE Hitachi Nuclear Energy (GEH) on Nov.
 2, 2015.
-In this role, he is responsible for leading the $1 billion nuclear business with 3,000 employees and manufacturing, service, and sales facilities around the globe.
+In this role, he is responsible for leading the $1 billion nuclear business with manufacturing, services, and sales facilities around the globe.
 He is also responsible for managing the joint venture between the General Electric Corp. and Hitachi Corp.

 Previously he served as senior vice president of Nuclear Plant Projects and chief operating officer, a position he assumed in 2012.